Phrase Match: What Is Phrase Match in Google Ads?

-Phrase match is a keyword match type option offered by Google AdWords.
+Phrase match is a keyword match type option offered by Google Ads, formerly known as Google AdWords.
 In this tutorial, you'll learn:

 - How phrase match works.

 - Why phrase match is important to you and to your PPC campaign.

 - And how best to utilize the phrase matching option.

 What is Phrase Match?

-Phrase match is a keyword matching option whereby Google AdWords matches your ad only against keywords that include a phrase you designate.
+Phrase match is a keyword matching option whereby Google matches your ad only against keywords that include a phrase you designate.
 Google defines the phrase matching option as:

 Phrase Match - If you enter your keyword in quotation marks, as in "tennis shoes," your ad would be eligible to appear when a user searches on the phrase tennis shoes, in this order, and possibly with other terms before or after the phrase.
 For example, your ad could appear for the query red tennis shoes but not for shoes for tennis, tennis shoe, or tennis sneakers.
 Phrase match is more targeted than broad match, but more flexible than exact match.

 So, working off of the above tennis shoes analogy, creating a phrase match for "tennis shoes" would result in the following potential matches:

 Queries My Ad Shows Against: